ha1o0/liver-play/README.md

 # liver-play
-the live-player components of mini program
+***The live-player components of mini program

+It includes a liver-play component.
++ You can use it as a mini-program component.
++ The example is in index page.